Verstappen Wins Italian Grand Prix To Close In On F1 Title - UrduPoint

 - Ferrari fall short - Seven-time world champion Lewis Hamilton also raced from the back of the Mercedes to finish an impressive fifth while a delighted Nyck de Vries scored points on his F1 debut by finishing ninth as a stand-in for Williams' Alex Albon.

-Leclerc started on pole and held off an early overtake attempt from Russell to keep first place while Verstappen was already bursting through the pack.
+Hamilton later told Sky Sport Italia that the finish "brought back memories" of last season's controversial climax in Abu Dhabi, where Verstappen snatched the title on the final lap of the campaign.

-Having started in seventh, Verstappen shifted up four places by the end of the first lap.
-He moved ahead of Russell on lap five to put Leclerc in his sights.
+"That is the rule that it should be, right?
+So only one time, in the history of the sport that they haven't done the rule," said Hamilton.

-Verstappen took the lead on lap 13 when a virtual safety car was introduced after Sebastian Vettel crashed out and Leclerc pitted.
+Leclerc started on pole and held off an early overtake attempt from Russell to keep first place while Verstappen was already bursting through to second by lap five.

-Leclerc re-entered the track with no major mishaps unlike at last week's Dutch GP but Ferrari's tactical move would eventually cost them the race.
+Verstappen took the lead on lap 13 when the virtual safety car was introduced after Sebastian Vettel crashed out and Leclerc pitted, a move which would eventually cost Ferrari the race.

 Verstappen pitted on lap 26 to change from his softs to mediums and rejoined the fray just behind Leclerc with the same compound in which his Ferrari rival had already driven around the track 13 times.